Beauty Queens: The members

-Sanja Bogosavljević was born in Belgrade, on June 28, 1979.
-She is an advanced student at the Faculty of Music Arts (Piano Class).
+Born in Belgrade, on June 28, 1979.
+She is a graduate of the Faculty of Music Arts (Piano Class).
 At the age of ten, she participated in the festival "Children sing hits" and finished second.
 She sang in the RTB Children's Choir for a long time.
 Sanja was a member of the band "Divas", which took part in the Belgrade Spring Festival.
 She was a backing vocalist for famous musicians.
 Sanja has been performing at various clubs in Belgrade with the Blah Blah Band for eight years.
-In 2006 and 2007, they successfully participated in the Beovizija Festival.
+In 2006 and 2007, they participated in Beovizija.
 They won the best newcomer award in 2006.